Dr Colin Dick - Principal Veterinarian

 Out of work Colin enjoys travelling, art, renovating his house and tinkering with cars and watches.

 dr jimmy pan - veterinarian

-After graduating, Dr Jimmy Pan started his career as an inspiring veterinary surgeon working at a busy rural veterinary hospital in Albury/Wodonga.
-Since then, Dr Jimmy worked as a supervisor veterinarian at the Canine Blood Bank at the University of Melbourne.
+After graduating, Jimmy started his career as an inspiring veterinary surgeon working at a busy rural veterinary hospital in Albury/ Wodonga.
+Since then, Jimmy worked as a supervisor veterinarian at the Canine Blood Bank at the University of Melbourne.
 He also brought across his veterinary experience and knowledge to the USA, working at a high-volume hospital in Chicago.

-Outside of his busy schedule, Dr Jimmy had spent time volunteering with Vets Beyond Borders, he was part of the team that went to China for the Animal Welfare Veterinary Program.
-Dr Jimmy is looking forward to building long term relationships with both clients and pets.
+Outside of his busy schedule, Jimmy had spent time volunteering with Vets Beyond Borders, he was part of the team that went to China for the Animal Welfare Veterinary Program.

-His special veterinary interests include geriatric medicine, clinical pathology and feline medicine.
-At home, Dr Jimmy loves to spend time with his delightful Burmese cat, Lily.
-In his spare time, Jimmy enjoys spending time exploring all of the trending activities, cafes and restaurants that Melbourne has to offer, he also enjoys playing basketball with his friends.
+Jimmy's special veterinary interests include geriatric medicine, clinical pathology and feline medicine.
+At home, Jimmy loves to spend time with his delightful Burmese cat, Lily.
+In his spare time, Jimmy enjoys spending time exploring all of the trending activities, cafes and restaurants that Melbourne has to offer, and he also enjoys playing basketball with his friends.

 Denise Frazzetto - Veterinary Receptionist

 Denise has worked with us for more than twenty years.
 She originally trained in 1974 as a veterinary nurse.
 Denise has been the 'face' of the clinic at reception for many years now and has developed a special bond with many clients and their pets.
 Denise has three grown children, four gorgeous grandchildren, and two dogs named Totti and Marti.

 Margaret started working at Pascoe Vale Vet when her children were quite little.
 Now she has four beauitful grandchildren.